BDA-KTS/semantic-search-over_social-media-posts/README.md

    - Load the input queries.
    - Compute embeddings for each query.
    - Calculate cosine similarity between query embeddings and corpus embeddings.
-   - Rank posts by similarity and output the top-K results.
+   - Rank posts by similarity and output the `K` most similar results.

 ![semantic search workflow](semantic-search-design.png)